chmurakrajowa/terraform-provider-ochk/docs/resources/router.md

 # Router Resource

-Resource for managing T1 Routers.
+Resource for managing Tier-1 logical router to reproduce routing functionality in a virtual environment.

 ## Example Usage